megan-d-perry/Vision_Learning_survey_CNN_and_pretrained_models_Keras-/README.md

-# Vision Learning survey of CNN and pretrained models Keras:
+# Vision Learning survey of CNN & pretrained models Keras:
 A survey of DL vision models

 <br>
 Here is my Facial emotion recognition project.
-Be sure to look for my FastAI version, too!
+Be sure to look for my FastAI version, too.
 This technology has a wide range of applications, including in healthcare, marketing, and gaming.
 <br>
 The project involves using machine learning algorithms to detect emotions from facial expressions.
 Trained from a dataset of a wide range of facial expressions, using TensorFlow.
 TensorFlow is an open-source machine learning framework that allows developers to build and deploy machine learning models.
 <br>